JackLamb99/the-missing-brother/README.md

 Test Process

 1. Enter a scene requiring a dice roll *(e.g. 'Execution Dock' charge/sneak encounter)*.
-2. Select a choice to roll the virtual dice and trigger the resulting alart.
+2. Select a choice to roll the virtual dice and trigger the resulting alert.
 3. Repeat until both successful and unsuccessful attempts are achieved.

 Expected Behaviour